pointOfive/Home/Bio/README.md

 SACC knew the coach at Trinity and recommended me to him.
 And after a short conversation about my SAT scores and grades at SACC I ended up at Trinity rather than UTSA living an amazing fantasy life dream I had never actually had.
-I had put a lot of effort into soccer growing up and it ended up paying off in a completely unexpected way...
-Life is weird like that.
+I had put a lot of effort into soccer growing up and it ended up paying off in a completely unexpected way... life seems to be weird like that.

 ## Growing Up

-In addition to pursing active and healthy lifesyles, learning was always a very important focus of the family.
+In addition to pursing an active and healthy lifesyle, learning was always a very important focus of the family.
 Because of this I grew up viewing learning as a priviledge to be taken seriously and treated with the utmost diligence.
 I think this is why I viewed Trinity as such an amazing opportunity (as it indeed proved to be),